julian-tuazon/icram/README.md

 # iCram

-A flash card application built with React.
+A flash card application that enables users to manage flash cards for studying.

 Users can create, view, review, update, and delete flash cards.